 This homemade chocolate cake is such an easy and delicious recipe.
 It’s a classic chocolate cake that is decadent, moist and full of rich chocolate flavor.

 For any birthday or celebration, I’m always the one tasked with baking a cake.
 My love of chocolate is no surprise, so I always make a classic homemade chocolate cake.
 The best chocolate cake is easy to make, has a moist and tender crumb, yet is also light in texture and full of chocolate flavor in every bite.
+This recipe makes enough cake batter for one 9×13-inch rectangular pan, but you can always alter the recipe to convert cake pan sizes to fit what you have in your own kitchen.

 I’ve tried many different recipes over the years, and previously had a favorite in my Chocolate Layer Cake.
 This moist chocolate cake recipe originates from that, but is updated to reflect several experiments with different ingredient for the best result.
 We’ve gone through a lot of cake in my family to get to this final recipe and I can’t wait to share it with you.